Necessary Equipment's for Everest Cho-la Pass Trek

 Camera:

-The Everest Cho-La Pass Trek offers breathtaking views, and a camera is essential to capture these memories.
+The Everest Cho-La Pass Trek offers breathtaking views; a camera is essential to capture these memories.
 Here are some features to consider when choosing a camera:

 -